 List of Documents which DV Lottery Winners Must Prepare

-First: For your convenience, all application forms that you are required to submit to the Kentucky Consular Center (KCC) can be downloaded and completed electronically by clicking on the following link: www.travel.state.gov (see Immigrant visa applications).
+First: All application forms that you are required to submit to the Kentucky Consular Center (KCC) can be downloaded and completed electronically by clicking on the following link: www.travel.state.gov (see Immigrant Visa Applications).
 Please note that all answers must be provided in English.

-Second: Please find below a list of the documents that you will be required to submit to the Embassy at the time of your visa interview.
-It is strongly recommended that you begin obtaining these documents as soon as possible after receiving your invitation.
+Second: Prepare all required documents per the list below for submitting to the Embassy at the time of your visa interview.
 Please do not send any of the documents listed below to the KCC.

 - PASSPORTS: A passport must be valid for travel to the United States and must have at least six months validity beyond the issuance date of the visa.
 Each visa applicant, regardless of age, must present their own passport.

 - BIRTH CERTIFICATES: One certified copy of the birth certificate for each person named in the application is required.
 Birth records must be presented for all unmarried children under age 21, even if they do not wish to immigrate at the time of the interview.
 If any children are deceased, parents must indicate the date of the child’s death or provide an official report of death for the child.
 The certificate must state the child’s date of birth, place of birth and the names of both parents.
 The certificate must also indicate that it is an extract from official records.
 If you or any children listed on the application were adopted, you must submit a certified copy of the final adoption decree.